GOT(1) | General Commands Manual | GOT(1) |

 -c

-can be used to examine the history of either version of the branch,
+options can be used to examine the history of either version of the branch, and thegot branch

 If a branch is specified, only delete backups which at some point in time represented this branch.
 Otherwise, delete all references found within “refs/got/backup/rebase”.